snowkit/snow/docs_src/lumen/md/api/lumen/types/InputEvent.md

-#InputEvent
+<h1>InputEvent</h1>

-A system input event \n   \n`? type` : The type of input event this was   \n`? timestamp` : The time in seconds that this event occured, useful for deltas   \n`? window_id` : The window id from which this event originated   \n`? event` : The raw platform event data
+A system input event

+`? type` : The type of input event this was
+`? timestamp` : The time in seconds that this event occured, useful for deltas
+`? window_id` : The window id from which this event originated
+`? event` : The raw platform event data

 ---